Arunabha404notfound/glucose_standard_curve-Rplot/README.md

 ## Features

-- **Linear regression modelling** — fits `OD ~ Glucose` using base R `lm()`
+- **Linear regression modelling** — it fits `OD ~ Glucose` using base R `lm()`
-- **Regression equation generation** — slope, intercept, and R² computed automatically
+- **Regression equation generation** — slope, intercept, and R² are computed automatically
-- **Unknown sample back-calculation** — concentrations derived algebraically from the fitted model
+- **Unknown sample back-calculation** — concentrations are derived algebraically from the fitted model
-- **Annotated visualization** — regression line, dotted drop-lines, and concentration labels overlaid on the plot
+- **Annotated visualization** — regression line, dotted drop-lines, and concentration labels are overlaid on the plot
-- **Formatted console output** — clean, aligned regression summary and results printed to the terminal
+- **Formatted console output** — clean, aligned regression summary and results are printed to the terminal
-- **Reduces manual interpolation and improves reproducibility of concentration estimation
+- It reduces manual interpolation and improves reproducibility of concentration estimation

 ---